justmeloic/flowgen/README.md

 **Owner / Maintainer:** [Loïc Muhirwa](https://github.com/justmeloic)

 </div>
-An intelligent agent that helps you draft architecture solutions and system diagrams for end-to-end solutions.
+An intelligent agent that helps you draft end-to-end solutions solutions architectures.
 The agent interacts with users to gather requirements, understand technical constraints, and generates comprehensive Mermaid architecture diagrams with detailed explanations. **Optimized for deployment on Raspberry Pi 5** with a streamlined single-service architecture.

 ## ✨ Key Features